 Immigrants tend to either be highly qualified or have little in the way of formal education.
 In the latter case (which is the larger group numerically) this raises a serious cause for concern.
 The key question is whether the low level of education of the parents is passed on to their children.
 If immigrant children are disadvantaged in this way it would have implications for the success or failure of educational systems in integrating the children of immigrants, and the long term social mobility of those children.

-- To examine the impact of immigration on social inequality and to review the extent to which immigrants with little formal education pass on their education disadvantage/advantage to their children
+• The impact of immigration on social inequality and to review the extent towhich immigrants with little formal education pass on their education disadvantage/advantage to their children

-- To explore the factors affecting the relationship between immigrant parents and their children in terms of educational attainment.
+• The factors affecting the relationship between immigrant parents and their children in terms of educational attainment

 Senior Lecturer, Department of Sociology - University of Essex